heyhen/starter-hugo-research-group/content/tour/slider.md

         position: center
         color: '#333'
         brightness: 0.5
-        media: dhc.jpg
+        media: dhc.jpeg
-    - title: We are closely working with a network of national and international collaborators
+    - title: We are working with a network of (inter-)national collaborators
-      content: 'such as FIMM, the FinnGen study, the INTERVENE project, the Hasso Plattner Institute at Mount Sinai (NY), the University of Leipzig'
+      content: 'such as FIMM, the FinnGen study, the INTERVENE project (in picture), the Hasso Plattner Institute at Mount Sinai (NY), the University of Leipzig etc.'
       align: right
       background:
         position: center
         color: '#333'
         brightness: 0.5
-        media: twitter_pics2.jpeg
+        media: intervene_pic.jpg
     - title: Get in contact!
       content: ''
       align: right